 His X-ray vision, the ability to see through solid walls (unless they were made of lead) conjured up the capacity to know everyone’s secrets.

-And the Man of Steel’s invulnerability was something a kid could really appreciate.
+And the Man of Steel’s invulnerability was something a kid could keenly appreciate.
 No matter what the school bully threw at you, it would bounce off.

 “Superman’s First Exploit” took place mostly in the office of the Daily Planet, the leading newspaper in Metropolis, U.S.A.
-Here he’s in the guise of reporter Clark Kent (by merely wearing glasses and a suit), keeping abreast of breaking events.
-This was an early glimpse into the milieu of adults at work.
+It gave me an early glimpse into the milieu of adults at work.

 Some of the stories took me by surprise by packing an emotional wallop.
 When Superman discovered that his romance with Lori Lemaris was doomed because she was revealed to be a mermaid (in “The Girl From Superman’s Past!”), a feeling of intense regret washed over me.
-In “The Supergirl from Krypton!”, when Superman learned that his cousin Kara has also miraculously survived the destruction of Krypton—meaning that he was not only not alone, but had a family—I was deeply moved.
+In “The Supergirl from Krypton!”, when Superman learned that his cousin Kara also miraculously survived the destruction of his birth planet—meaning that he wasn’t only not alone, but had a family—I was deeply moved.

 On that day on the train, I experienced a sense of wonder: the power of an imaginative universe to enthrall.